PhotonicsTUL/PLaSK/doc/xpl/geometry.rst

    :attr axes: Default value of axes attribute for all geometries defined in this section.

-Belew there is a list of the available elements in this section.
+Below there is a list of the available elements in this section.

 .. toctree::
    :maxdepth: 3